victorburner/VictorBurner.github.io/README.md

 Make sure to hit Commit changes at the top right.
 ## Website Publication
 At this point, you should have a webpage and an image in your GitHub repo, we can begin your first release.
-Navigate to https://github.com/settings/pages
+Navigate to your repository settings.

-Select the branch drop down, select main, and click save..
+Select the branch drop down, select main, and click save.
+After a minute or two, the website will be uploaded, and you can click the provided link to visit it.